freebsd/freebsd-quarterly/2019q4/core.md

 - Adam Weinberger (admaw) was added to conduct@.
 Adam has demonstrated competence, understanding, and fairness in personal matters.

-- After lengthy discussions between Core and Li-Wen Hsu, changes were made to the Project's internationalization policy to reaffirm that The Project maintains a neutral position in political disputes.
+- Li-Wen Hsu (lwhsu) contacted Core after receiving a report from concerned local community members about past updates to The Project's internationalization policy.
+Lengthy discussions took place to determine how to reaffirm that The Project maintains a neutral position in political disputes.
+Updates were made to the document and it was decided that any future changes would require explicit Core approval.

   https://www.freebsd.org/internal/i18n.html